When to Call the Paramedics

 Emergencies Happen Unexpectedly - Be Prepared!

 Your family is gathered around the picnic table on a beautiful summer day, when suddenly you hear screaming and realize that someone has been injured.
 Or, you are driving down the street, minding your own business, and you are shocked to witness a car accident happening right in front of you.
-One thing you can always be sure of … you never expect that you will witness an emergency on any particular day.
+One thing you can always be sure of … you never expect to witness an emergency on any particular day.
 However, with a little preparation, you can learn how to react appropriately and, in some cases, you may even be able to save a life.

 Knowing what to do in a crisis will make you feel much more comfortable when the unexpected happens.
 Everyone should know which situations require an ambulance or paramedic and which ones are not serious.
 Read on to learn a few guidelines to help you decide when you should call the paramedics.